john-abo/HYL-hackathon-409Stream/README.md

 ## How To Run The Program (requires MySQL and Java):
-Follow the instructions in the "SetupInstructions.txt" file attached.
+Follow the instructions in the "SetupInstructions.txt" file attached in the repository.

+## UML
+We created a UML diagram that shows how our code is connected, click on the "uml.pdf" file attached in the repository.